 FINISHING PLACE: Our guide will accompany you back to your staying hotel

-Mei Ho House – At 2:00p.m, our friendly tour guide will meet you at the Shek Kip Mei MTR station (Exit A).
-We will start our tour by bringing you back to the year of 1960’s, visit “Mei Ho House” of Shek Kip Mei Public Housing Estate – the oldest public housing complex in Hong Kong.
+Mei Ho House – At 2:00 p.m, our friendly tour guide will meet you at the Shek Kip Mei MTR station (Exit A).
+We will start our tour by bringing you back to the year of the 1960s, visit “Mei Ho House” of Shek Kip Mei Public Housing Estate – the oldest public housing complex in Hong Kong.
 Shek Kip Mei Housing Estate consisted of 29 concrete blocks, built in 1954 to resettle the homeless victims from the burnt down shanties.
-Mei Ho House is the only one still standing today while all other buildings of the estate dating from 1950’s have been demolished, being replaced by new ones.
-Only Mei Ho House was chosen to be preserved as a Grade II Historic building and was transformed to a Youth Hostel in 2013, regenerated by the Hong Kong Youth Hostels Association.
-It contains the Mei Ho House Museum, showcasing the oldest public housing history of the local community, through a mixture of donated exhibits and a first-hand anecdotes from the former residents and the evolution of public housing and folk life.
+Mei Ho House is the only one still standing today while all other buildings of the estate dating from the 1950s have been demolished, being replaced by new ones.
+Only Mei Ho House was chosen to be preserved as a Grade II Historic building and was transformed into a Youth Hostel in 2013, regenerated by the Hong Kong Youth Hostels Association.
+It contains the Mei Ho House Museum, showcasing the oldest public housing history of the local community, through a mixture of donated exhibits and first-hand anecdotes from the former residents and the evolution of public housing and folklife.

 JCCAC – Jockey Club Creative Arts Center, housed in an award winning architectural conversion from the former Shek Kip Mei Factory Estate building which was built half a century ago.
 JCCAC endeavors to support arts development in Hong Kong to nurture young talents, promote arts and culture through the provision of studios or venues for creative work.
 There are nearly 140 artists and art organizations pursing their works in a wide array of art forms, mainly in visual arts, performing arts and applied arts.
 Many artists are self-employed and have to juggle multiple demands on their time split between their studios at JCCAC and outside projects.
 You are welcome to stroll around freely to discover the creative spirit of the place.